Cory545/Cory545/README.md

 - 👋 I'm an aspiring Web Developer, with a passion for programming/coding.
-- 🌱 I’m competent with HTML/CSS and currently learning JavaScript and Jquery.
+- 🌱 I’m competent with HTML/CSS and currently learning JavaScript and jQuery.
-- 🤝 I'm looking to collaborate on projects that use HTML/CSS/JavaScript/Jquery.
+- 🤝 I'm looking to collaborate on projects that use HTML/CSS/JavaScript/jQuery.
 - 😄 Pronouns: He/Him